wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 In [#s](...) we covered how Semantic Kernel implements a loop to make it possible to call multiple tools when you submit a prompt to the kernel.
 This loop is the core of how an agent works in Semantic Kernel.
 The workflow of an agent is shown in [#s](#agent-processing-loop).

+The memory component of the agent can be used as a key/value store to keep information for the longer term.
+You can use a typical database with a vector index for this.
+Semantic Kernel has support for many variations since you can use the same storage for implementing the RAG pattern.

 {#agent-processing-loop}
 ![The agent processing loop]

 The loop starts with a set of instructions and an initial prompt indicating the goal we want to achieve.
 With this initial set of instructions, the agent calls the LLM and receives a response.
 When the agent receives a tool call, it invokes the tool and stores the response in its internal memory.
 After completing a tool call, the agent moves to the beginning of the loop and calls the LLM again with the output of the tool and the chat history.
 If the response is a regular chat message, the loop stops.

 As you may remember from [#s](#enhancing-llms-with-tools) we can implement tools for the agent as C# functions or Semantic Kernel plugins.

 By using tools you can give agents access to information through the use of a vector index.
 You're essentially including the RAG design pattern we discussed in [#s](#retrieval-augmented-generation).